 Construction Continues: The Beltway Build-Out

 As funding is available, Clark County Public Works continues the segment-by-segment build-out of the Bruce Woodbury Beltway to a full-freeway facility.
-Two Beltway improvement projects began in 2012 with anticipated substantial completion in 2014:
+Two Beltway improvement projects begin construction in 2015:

-Improvements to the Beltway are also be underway in the southern region of the valley with the 215 widening from I-15 to Windmill Lane.
-This project will provide one additional lane in each direction, auxilliary lanes and include the widening of 4 bridges over I-215 at Paradise Road, Warm Springs Road, Robindale Road and the Airport Connector.
+I-215, Airport Connector-Phase 1 completed widening of the 215 from I-15 to Windmill Lane.
+The project added one lane in both directions, auxiliary lanes and widened 4 bridges over I-215 at Paradise Road, Warm Springs Road, Robindale Road and the Airport Connector.